Dropcam Telemetry Viewer v2.16

 3a.
 Use Overlays for Planning & Repeat Surveys

-The Overlays tab lets you load additional GPX tracks on top of your current survey.
+The Overlays tab lets you load additional GPX tracks or saved survey ZIPs on top of your current survey.
 This is useful for transect planning, especially when you want to compare your intended run lines with previous work in the same area.

 Overlays are also useful for repeat surveys.
 You can load historical survey GPX files and visually line them up with the current track so you can run the same area again with better consistency.